wp-plugins/bepro-listings/readme.txt

 	10. Favorites - Engage your visitors!
 Record theirs likes and dislikes to figure out the most popular listings.
 	11. Authors - Publicize your authors and give their listings more visibility.
 	12. PMPro - Use Paid Membership Pro to charge users to post listings on your website, with this integration.
-	13. Booking (New) - Setup your availability and allow users to schedule time.
+	13. Booking - Setup your availability and allow users to schedule time.
 Perfect for real estate, vehicle, hotel, and other niche sites
 	14. Business Directory - Use our business and staff focused listing templates with alphabetic filter.
 Typical phone book type layout.
 	15. Vehicles - Lists cars, boats, trucks, planes, and other automobiles with their details
 	16. Reviews - Users can leave and search by star ratings